AmanVatsSharma/srijankimahal-website/src/content/blog/best-time-visit-ayodhya-spiritual-journey.md

 - **For Peace:** Monsoon season (fewer crowds)
 - **For Budget:** Summer or monsoon (lower rates)

-Regardless of when you visit, Sri Janaki Mahal Trust provides comfortable accommodation near Ram Mandir, making your spiritual journey convenient and memorable.
+Regardless of when you visit, Sri Janaki Mahal Trust provides comfortable accommodation near Ram Mandir, making your visit convenient and memorable.

 **Book your stay at Sri Janaki Mahal Trust:**
 - 📞 Call: +91 7250364323